awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatchLogs/README.md

-# Amazon CloudWatch Logs code examples for the SDK for .NET
+# CloudWatch Logs code examples for the SDK for .NET

 ## Overview
 The code examples in this section show how to use the AWS SDK for .NET with Amazon CloudWatch Logs (CloudWatch Logs)